-Jennifer Ruh Linder - Associate Professor
+Jennifer Ruh Linder - Professor

 My specialty is developmental psychology and close relationships across the lifespan, including parent-child relationships, friendships, romantic relationships, aggression, and media effects.
 I am especially interested in topics related to children and adolescents.

 observational research methods for studying relationships, aggression and conflict in friendships and romantic relationships, and the effects of media on child development (including television, videogames, and the internet).